Are Fat Cells Forever?

 It is also important to recognize that quick fixes for removing fat cells, like liposuction, have limited success, at best.

 Yes, after decades of chowing down cheeseburgers, we may have accumulated more fat cells than we’d care to imagine (for some, it’s billions of fat cells).
 “But reducing our number of fat cells through procedures like liposuction are not likely to slim us down for the long term.
-Nor will they necessarily promote good metabolic health,” says Dr. Rifai.
+Nor will they necessarily promote good metabolic health,” says Gomer.

 Ultimately, what’s most critical for unhealthy fat cells is a healthy lifestyle – a simple, day-to-day commitment to eating well and staying physically active.